nusaibah1/testStore/README.md

-# greenCheckout
-GreenKart Checkout test with Cypress
+# end to end test with cypress for test store